 Karnataka Common Entrance Test (KCET) 2021 exam pattern gives the candidates an idea about the number of questions asked in the examination, duration of the examination, marks allotted for every question and the negative marks for wrong answers.

 The KCET examination is held on two days as two sessions on each day.
 On the first day, it is Biology and Mathematics examination.
 The second day is Physics and Chemistry examination.
-The Kannada language test will be held on August 1st, 2020 in the Bangalore centre only.
-The Kannada language test is for candidates from Horanadu and Gadinadu
+The Kannada language test will be held on August 30 2021, at the Bangalore centre only.
+The Kannada language test is for candidates from Horanadu and Gadinadu.

 - The examination is conducted in four subjects (Physics, Chemistry, Biology, Mathematics).